A Semi-Automatic Method for History Matching using Sequential Monte Carlo: History Matching

 The implausibility measure could also be formed from the log-likelihood function of the underlying model.
-For deterministic models, for example, the observed values may be subject to a Gaussian measurement error.
-In latent variable stochastic models, an unbiased estimate of the likelihood could be obtained via importance sampling methods \citep{Andrieu2009}, which may be expensive to obtain.
+In latent variable stochastic models, an estimate of the likelihood could be obtained via importance sampling methods \citep{Andrieu2009}, which may be expensive to obtain.
 In such instances we could consider the implausibility function as $\mathcal{I}(\theta) = -\log f(y_{\mathrm{obs}}|\theta) - r \times s_{e,\theta}^2$ and recognise that the log-likelihood, $\log f(y_{\mathrm{obs}}|\theta)$, may not be the exact value but rather only an estimate of it.
-It is natural to consider the log-likelihood as opposed to the likelihood as it is probable that the log-likelihood can be more accurately emulated. \citet{Wilkinson2014} consider even taking the log a second time if the log-likelihood values differ widely for different $\theta$ in the training sample.
+It is natural to consider the log-likelihood as opposed to the likelihood as the former is generally easier to emulate as the curvature of the log-likelihood surface does not vary as greatly with respect to the parameter.
+Further, for numerical stability, the log-likelihood may be all that is available. \citet{Wilkinson2014} consider even taking the log a second time if the log-likelihood values differ widely for different $\theta$ in the training sample.
 The value of $r$ may be considered as an exploration parameter.
 The larger it is the more we are inclined to explore where the emulator is uncertain.
 The smaller it is the more we exploit regions where the emulator predicts the log-likelihood to be large.
 Finally, if we simply take the distance between observed and simulated data we might consider $\mathcal{I}(\theta) = \rho_\theta - r \times s_{e,\theta}^2$.
 Based on the Gaussian assumption of the GP prediction we may take $r=3$.